 As she was now in a decidedly magnetic state, it is probable that a regular course of magnetic treatment might have been beneficial to her; and indeed her physician advised it; but he resided too far from her to carry this counsel into execution himself; and her husband could not bring himself to consent to her leaving home.
-Homosopathic treatment was then for some time resorted to with success; and soon afterwards she found herself for the first time in the family way-a circumstance from which great hopes of benefit to her health were entertained.
+Homeopathic treatment was then for some time resorted to with success; and soon afterwards she found herself for the first time in the family way-a circumstance from which great hopes of benefit to her health were entertained.

 During the period that she was enceinte, the dream that she had had some time before was fulfilled.
 Whilst she lay ill with spasms, she heard her father in the adjoining chamber speaking to two physicians, the voice of one of whom only she recognized.
-About this time, she paid a visit to her parents, and took a great many baths at Löwenstein, which appeared to strengthen her; and, in the month of February 1823, after much suffering, she was delivered of a child.
-Her confinement was followed by long and severe illness; and the woman who, on a former occasion, had produced so injurious an effect upon her, having brought the infant some milk, and insisted on administering it herself, the child was seized with spasms, and from that time was affected by periodical convulsions of the limbs until its death, which took place in August; after which the mother again visited the baths of Löwenstein, but returned home little benefited, and in very low spirits.
+About this time, she paid a visit to her parents, and took a great many baths at Löwenstein, which appeared to strengthen her; and, in the month finement was followed by long and severe illness; and the woman who, on a former occasion, had produced so injurious an effect upon her, having brought the infant some milk, and insisted on administering it herself, the child was seized with spasms, and from that time was affected by periodical convulsions of the limbs until its death, which took place in August; after which the mother again visited the baths of Löwenstein, but returned home little benefited, and in very low spirits.